Academic Statement of Purpose

 The Academic Statement of Purpose is an opportunity for you to share information that will help reviewers understand your academic interests and objectives, assess your academic background, preparation, and training, and determine if you are a good match for the program to which you are applying.

-The Purdue University Graduate School application allows applicants to select up to three graduate campuses and/or majors per application.
-If you are applying to a 2nd or 3rd choice program, you are only required to submit one academic statement of purpose with your application.
+The graduate application allows applicants to select up to two graduate campuses and/or majors per application.
+If you are applying to a 2nd choice program, you are only required to submit one academic statement of purpose with your application.
 Be sure your academic statement of purpose is all-inclusive, and supports your suitability for your enrollment in all the graduate programs listed on your application.

 A statement, not exceeding two pages in length, is encouraged.
 The following topics should be addressed in your Academic Statement of Purpose.

 1. What are your professional plans and career goals?
-How will attending graduate school assist you in reaching those goals?
+How will pursuing graduate studies assist you in reaching those goals?

 2. Describe your research, scholarly, or creative interests.
 What topics are of particular interest to you?
 Reviewers know that interests change over time but try to be as specific as possible.